LeoWang974/WebAgent/README.md

 ## Linux / CCI Server Notes

-The next deployment target is a Linux CCI environment.
-The recommended shape is:
+The CCI environment does not provide Docker.
+Treat bare Linux processes as the primary deployment path:

 1. Install and validate agent_pack, Hermes, OpenClaw, SenseNova credentials, and Serper credentials in an isolated host directory.
-2. Build WebAgent images from this repository.
+2. Clone or pull this repository inside the isolated CCI workspace.
-3. Run WebAgent API/Web containers with PostgreSQL and Redis.
+3. Run FastAPI, Celery worker, and Next.js through `scripts/cci-start.sh`.
-4. Connect the API container to the host-side Hermes/OpenClaw runtime through mounted paths or gateway URLs.
+4. Keep PostgreSQL and Redis as host services or platform-managed services.
 5. Verify login, conversations, Agent Run SSE, artifacts, sharing permissions, and long Hermes/OpenClaw tasks.